d3vilguard/mesa-minimal-git-script/README.md

   - **!** If you are running the script for the first time the **pacman -Syu** won't install mesa-minimal-git.
 You will have to  `pacman -S mesa-minimal-git lib32-mesa-minimal-git` **!**

-## IF RUNNING FOR THE FIRST TIME!!!
-**This script is intended to build and update but not do the initial installation.
-You will need to manually run:**

-  **`sudo pacman -S mesa-minimal-git lib32-mesa-minimal-git`**
 # The AMD script
 From all the compomemts we will be compiling `gallium-drivers=radeonsi,zink` and `vulkan-drivers=amd,swrast`.
 Now, `radeonsi` and `amd` are absolutely requiered!
 I keep `swrast` as a fallback.
 You are better off leaving `zink` in the mix too, although I skip compiling it at this time.